wesley1001/react-native-teeworlds-cn/README.md

 # react-native-teeworlds-cn
 TeeworldsCN App

-Design and styles from Pinbo
+Design and styles were powered by Pinbo